spee-dev/Ecommerce_Django/README.md

 Once both the backend and frontend servers are running, you can access the application at `http://localhost:3000` for the frontend and `http://localhost:8000` for the backend.

-## Contributing

-We welcome contributions!
-Please read our [contributing guidelines](CONTRIBUTING.md) for more information on how to get started.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

-## Acknowledgements

-- Special thanks to the SuperCoders YouTube channel for providing the tutorial series that made this project possible.

----

 Enjoy building your Amazon clone!
 If you have any questions or run into issues, feel free to open an issue on this repository or reach out through the comments on the YouTube tutorial videos.